Adi190920/online-banking-system/README.md

 ## 👨🏻‍💻 About The Project
 The Online Banking Application is a Browser based Application to keep track of Account details, Fund Transfer, Transaction details and other events.
+The Frontend of the project is from the 'src' folder, the backend is in the 'Backend SprintBoot Update' folder.
+The schema of the database is in schema.sql file and data.sql file has data to populate the tables.

 ## 🌟 Features